Nickel boride catalyst: Preparation

 In contrast with other borides, which require high temperatures, preparation of these nickel boride catalysts can be carried out at ambient temperature, without special equipment.
-Ineded, they are usually generated in situ.
+Indeed, they are usually generated in situ.

 The P−1 catalyst can be generated by reacting a nickel(II) salt, such as sulfate, chloride, nitrate, or acetate, and sodium borohydride in alkaline aqueous solutions.
 The product precipitates as a fine, black granular powder.
 The chemistry is very similar to that of electroless nickel-boron plating, and yields hydrogen gas and the corresponding sodium salt as byproducts.
 The borohydride must be added gradually to the nickel salt solution, not the other way around, because the product catalyzes the hydrolysis of borohydride to hydrogen and hypoborate BO_{2}^{−}.
 The catalytic activity of P-1 is enhanced by adding small amount of salts of other metals (but not cobalt) to the nickel salt during preparation.
 Benzene however reduces its activity somewhat.

 The P−2 form is prepared similarly from nickel(II) acetate and sodium borohydride in ethanol.
 An inert atmosphere was found necessary for maximum catalytic activity.
 The result was an almost colloidal suspension of the black catalyst.
 Another method uses nickel chloride NiCl2 instead of acetate.